Werewolves and Watercolors: Another Night Gallery Tour

 I know our museum is more shadow-laden than most, but don’t worry.
 You should be quite safe.
 We haven’t lost anyone yet.
 Well, almost no one.

-So ignore the sound of that icy wind outside, as we take a closer look at 10 more Night Gallery classics (click on any title — except the first one, which isn’t available streaming — to watch it on Hulu):
+So ignore the sound of that icy wind outside, as we take a closer look at 10 more Night Gallery classics (all of which are available on DVD):

 ESCAPE ROUTE (November 8, 1969)